-I grew up on a small dairy farm just outside a little town called Plummer, MN.
-That was over 40 years ago.
+I grew up on a small dairy farm just outside a little town called Plummer, MN; that was in 1972.
 Growing up on that farm I learned how to do a lot of things with my hands, and to use my imagination.
 We didn't have all the high tech gadgets back then so our imagination was pretty much all we had; besides, having a good teacher, my Dad.
 Dad taught me mechanics and how to build things.
 I learned a lot from him and through his love, guidance and encouragement I found the creative side to my personality at a very young age.
 As I got older and started high school, home economics taught me how to sew; then at the age of 17, during a trip to visit an aunt in Maryland, she introduced me to the world of crochet, a simple single crochet stitch using the popular ripple afghan pattern.
 I was "HOOKED", literally.

 Being a stay-at-home for the first 10 yrs. after high school, I pursued learning several crafts to occupy my time...macrame', cake decorating, cross-stitch, embroidery, sewing, baking, canning, woodworking, etc., however, crocheting seems to be the one craft that I keep going back to, as it's a craft I can take anywhere I go.
 I have made several afghans, scarves, hats, mittens and an occasional sweater, resulting in a rather large stash of yarn over the years.
 In the early 80's I tried my hand at using thread, making a few doilies for my own personal use and immediately fell in love with the delicate lace and how lovely they looked on my tables.

 Then in the mid 80's, I ventured out into the world and started a career working outside the home.
 As a military wife, and having a husband who was deployed for most his 24 yr. career, there wasn't much time left for crafting.
 I still tinkered from time to time on some of my crafts; just not on a regular basis.